MehtupciuAlexandru/the-beast-locker/README.md

 Create a bucket and generate server-side S3 access credentials.
 Copy the provider's endpoint, region and credential pair into the backend `S3_*` variables.
 Use S3 access credentials, not a frontend Supabase anonymous key.
 See [Supabase S3 authentication](https://supabase.com/docs/guides/storage/s3/authentication).

 Asset storage and the Vendure PostgreSQL database are separate resources.
 Using Supabase for assets does not require using its database for commerce.
 Development uploads use `static/assets`; production uploads must persist through the configured bucket.
 Test upload and retrieval through Vendure after configuration.

+### How assets, S3 buckets and the database relate

+Product images and other uploaded files are Vendure assets, but the actual image bytes are not stored directly in PostgreSQL.
+The database stores asset records: IDs, filenames, dimensions, preview/source URLs and the relationships that connect assets to products, variants and collections.
+The file itself lives in asset storage.

+In development, that storage is the local `static/assets` folder.
+In production, `APP_ENV` values other than `dev` switch Vendure to S3-compatible storage using `S3_BUCKET`, `S3_ENDPOINT`, `S3_REGION`, `S3_ACCESS_KEY_ID` and `S3_SECRET_ACCESS_KEY`.
+The bucket is simply the remote container where uploaded asset files are placed.

+This split is intentional.
+Databases are good at structured commerce data and relationships; object storage is better for large binary files, image delivery, caching and persistence across redeploys.
+Keeping product photos out of the DB keeps backups and queries smaller, avoids bloating order/catalog data, and lets the storefront load assets from storage URLs instead of pulling heavy binary data through database rows.

 ### Resend